stakater/mto-docs/content/tutorials/argocd/enabling-multi-tenancy-argocd.md

   ...
 ```

-Afterwards, Bill must specify the source GitOps repos for the tenant inside the tenant CR like so:
+Afterward, Bill must specify the source GitOps repos for the tenant inside the tenant CR like so:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta2